Chat in English (英語で雑談) part 207

 But then again, mighty Germany couldn't make it.

 There's no telling who might win.
-Fingers crossed for Japan. https://i.imgur.com/TH76i5a.jpg
+Fingers crossed for Japan.

-This is such an amazing invention.
-She deserves the nobel peace prize.
 It must be tough decision to stop attacking and bet on Colombian's win.
 He had to compare the likelihood of Japan's conceding another goal and Senegal's equalizing match.

 He decided that if he had kept attacking it is more likely that Japan would lose another point.